Editor’s Note: This post has been updated with fresh content, links, and research.

 Bids are adjustable at the state, city, and zip code level, and can be combined with other “layers” of targeting.
 You may find as you granulate your locations that certain cities or areas are responsible for most of your conversions while others are just wasting your spend.

 Household Income Adjustments

 Did you know that you can adjust your bids based on the household income of searchers in the United States?
-Say what you will about your personal financial data being sold on the Internet–but for us marketers, this is great.
-You can find the ability to do these adjustments in the Demographics tab of your campaign.
+Say what you will about your personal financial data being sold on the Internet, but for us marketers, this is great.
+You can make these adjustments in the Demographics tab of your campaign.